 There are two reasons why this tactic is absolutely essential for liberals.

 First, it enables them to distract the public’s attention away from the fact that in instance after instance, liberal policies have failed.
 More education spending hasn’t helpedgutted) actually reduces the numbers of people on welfare and moves them to gainful employment.
 And the events of the last two weeks have certainly shown that bowing to dictators and apologizing to extremists hasn’t transformed their attitudes toward America.

 The issue, in most cases, is not what liberals want.
 We all want clean air and water, good schools, strong families, healthy food, thriving cities, and a robust national defense.
 But liberals refuse to discuss whether what they want to do in pursuit of those aims, works.
-By focusing on their intentions, they manage to insulate themselves from any and all criticism, even about the results
+By focusing on their intentions, they manage to insulate themselves from any and all criticism, even about the results of their policies.

-Results don’t matter, they argue in essence, because we care so much.
+, they argue in essence, because we care so much.

 But there is another, more insidious aspect to this strategy.
 By focusing the electorate’s attention on feelings, intentions, or state of mind, they emphasize something that can never be proven – only alleged.
 And if it is easy to give yourself brownie points for happy thoughts, it is even easier to demonize your opponent by accusing him (or her) of having negative thoughts, feelings, intentions, or motivations: “He hates women!”
 “She is a racist!”
 “They don’t care if hungry children don’t eat!”
 “He will throw granny off a cliff.”

 Easy to say, impossible to prove.

 But apparently it doesn’t need to be proven.
 Once these specious accusations have been made, the press takes the bait like rabid dogs, and most conservative politicians go immediately on the defensive.
 Worse, because liberals have taken actions